 - Value of Investment: Mobilisation and Structure of Deal

-- Using a consultative process, we will utilise working groups to delve into each priority issue.
-We will seek areas of consensus and disagreement, identify good and innovative practices, and look for alternatives to full transparency where necessary.
+- Using a consultative process, and informed by a multi-stakeholder expert working group, we conducted in-depth research into each priority issue.
+We sought areas of consensus and disagreement, identified good and innovative practices, and looked for alternatives to full transparency where necessary.

-- We will then develop transparency recommendations for DFIs that are both ambitious and actionable, and which would allow DFIs to share more information, including the development impact of their investments.
-We acknowledge that DFIs have differing business models, and thus will examine a spectrum of practices among multilateral and bilateral DFIs with an aim to develop recommendations that are broadly applicable.
+- We then developed transparency recommendations for DFIs that are both ambitious and actionable, and which would allow DFIs to share more information, including the development impact of their investments.
+We acknowledge that DFIs have differing business models, and thus examined a spectrum of practices among multilateral and bilateral DFIs to develop recommendations that are broadly applicable.

-In the initiative’s second phase, we will use the evidence gathered during the consultative process to share our recommendations broadly.
-We will advocate with a range of stakeholders, including policy and decision makers, shareholders, DFI decision makers and civil society to garner support for greater transparency.
+In the initiative’s second phase, we are using the evidence gathered during the consultative process to share our recommendations broadly and promote the DFI Transparency Tool.
+We are advocating with a range of stakeholders, including policy and decision makers, shareholders, DFI decision makers and civil society to garner support for greater transparency.
+Using the DFI Transparency Tool we will complete a pilot assessment of DFI transparency during 2022 that will produce a report containing comparative baseline assessments of leading DFIs.
+To complete this assessment, we will continue our multi-stakeholder approach through the following phases:

 Why Publish What You Fund?